Resources, Projects, and Domains

 OpenStack clusters typically run many applications and are managed by many Operators.
 OpenStack does not prescribe a way of grouping applications and Operators, but provides a general mechanism for enforcing whatever is your organizational need, based on domains and projects.

-On the structure of domains and projects, OpenStack services enforce authorization checks, which may allow or deny a user to manage API respources, enabling separation of concerns, for example: an Operator may manage applications from some projects but not from others.
+On the structure of domains and projects, OpenStack services enforce authorization checks, which may allow or deny a user to manage API resources, enabling separation of concerns, for example: an Operator may manage applications from some projects but not from others.

 The structure of domains and projects also enable OpenStack services to enforce API resource and compute resource quotas, which prevents a single application to take up all compute capacity of a cluster or of a compute node.